Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 }
 ```

-To fix this error, configure the authorization with the proper token to gain access the PaymentIntents resource.
+To fix this error, configure the authorization with the proper token to gain access to the PaymentIntents resource.
 The ``curl`` request should show your bearer token in the command.

 #### 404 Not Found